craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priotity: Postponed

-1. [Implicit-not to economize memory use] Currently `ConstrantItemKind.not` is never involed in the `type` arugment to `andSymbolTypeIntoSymtabConstraint`, and therefore never exists in the modifed constraint.
-(1) That means the `not` paths are never actually being run (although they were at an earlier period in development).
-(2) It means that the not components, e.g., from else, are always expanded before calling `andSymbolTypeIntoSymtabConstraint`.
-If an enumerable of literals has many values (say thousands) then that becomes a memory hog.
-Possible approaches: (1) Use the `not` feature, at least for leafs.
-(2) Add a not flag/member to `ConstraintItemLeaf`.
-(3) Implement `not` at the `RefTypesType` level for individual literal type elements.
+1. [Implicit-not to economize memory use]  Implement `not` at the `RefTypesType` level for individual literal type elements.
+For any symbol with a finite literal type range, the type is represents by either positive() or negatative(not) items, but not both at once.
+Whichever is less verbose.

 ### Priority Low